 Humans have a pair of lungs, which are situated within the thoracic cavity of the chest.
 Lungs play a major role in the respiratory system.
-In humans, a pair of lungs are structured in such a way that it facilitates exchange of gases.
-They are lined by a thin membrane, presence of bronchioles – the smaller tubes, alveoli – a balloon-like structure and the group of blood capillaries, which expands the surface area for exchange of gases.
+In humans, a pair of lungs are structured in such a way that it facilitates the exchange of gases.
+They are lined by a thin membrane, the presence of bronchioles – the smaller tubes, alveoli – a balloon-like structure and the group of blood capillaries, which expands the surface area for the exchange of gases.

 The pancreas is a vital part of the human digestive system and is responsible for regulating blood sugar levels.
-It is an abdominal organ located behind the stomach and surrounded by spleen, liver and small intestine.
+It is an abdominal organ located behind the stomach and surrounded by the spleen, liver and small intestine.
 It is also involved in producing hormones, such as glucagon, insulin, somatostatin and pancreatic polypeptide and secreting digestive enzymes such as proteases, amylase and lipase into the duodenum.

 Refer more: Pancreas

-Kidneys are a significant organ of the excretory system.
+Kidneys are significant organ of the excretory system.
 They are bean-shaped structures located on either side of the backbone and are protected by the ribs and muscles of the back.
 It functions by filtering excess water and removing harmful toxins from the blood.
 Along with excretion, kidneys also produce a hormone called Renin, which regulates blood pressure.